 Pick out your favorite Parisian pastries

-Today you have a couple of choices, depending on your family's interests: a food-focused tour of the Paris' Le Marais neighborhood or a guided tour of Versailles Palace and gardens.
+Today, you have a couple of choices, depending on your family's interests: a food-focused tour of Paris' Le Marais neighborhood or a guided trip to the Palace of Versailles.

 Eating pastries and enjoying art is synonymous with French culture, and you'll get to do plenty with the food-focused option.
-Your local guide will show you the best of the Le Marais neighborhood.
-With a selection of tastings at some of Paris' most chic food outlets, you'll be able to sample macarons, pastries, chocolates, and more.
+Your local guide will show you the best of the Marais neighborhood in between stops for tastings at some of Paris' most chic food outlets (including macarons, pastries, chocolates, and more).
 Kids with a sweet tooth will be in heaven.
 You'll also learn about the neighborhood's diverse history, from the Knights Templar headquarters to the Jewish Quarter.

-If your kids are into kings and queens, they might love a day tour to the resplendent Versailles Estate, just outside the city.
+If your kids are into kings and queens, they might love a day trip to the resplendent Palace of Versailles instead, just outside the city.
 Take the train there, then head directly inside with your skip-the-line tickets, spending a few hours exploring the palace and grounds.
 Discover what life was like in the luxurious court of the kings and queens of France.
 Your historian guide will walk you from hall to gilded hall, pointing out ornately painted ceilings, the Hall of Mirrors, and the private royal quarters.

 Plan your trip to France